ComposableFi/composable/specifications/cosmwasm/SPEC.md

 `Raw` queries avoid loading the contract itself, and instead, it directly queries its storage at `key`.
 Note that due to updatability, this is more error-prone, but it implies lower gas costs.

-Metadata about the contract MAY be queried using the `ContractInfo** variant, which returns the canonical address (See Section 2.5.2.3).
+Metadata about the contract MAY be queried using the `ContractInfo` variant, which returns the canonical address (See Section 2.5.2.3).

 # 4. Virtual Machine
 In this section we cover the main implementation details of our minimalistic and `no_std` friendly abstract virtual machine for CosmWasm contract execution.

 ## 4.1.
 Gas Metering
-Gas metering is the process of instrumentalization the code from the wasm module to obtain a value describing the cost of executing that code.
+Gas metering is the process of instrumentalizing the code from the wasm module to obtain a value describing the cost of executing that code.
 The instrumentalization includes both gas metering calls and stack limit checks.
 These checks ensure the call stack size remains fixed across different execution engines, as some of them MAY support different complexities and this might lead to inconsistencies.

 Implementation details are left open to the developers.
 Gas metering MUST be deterministic and reproducible.

 ### 4.1.1.
 Gas to Weight
-Substrate based chain use weight as unit to charge computational execution.
+Substrate based chains use weight as unit to charge computational execution.
 One gas is equivalent to one weight, which is defined as 1<sup>-12</sup> seconds of execution time on a reference machine.

 ## 4.2.
 Messaging
 CosmWasm is based in the actor model design pattern.
 In this model, distributed entities are represented as independent actors.
-Actors have they own and private internal state that cannot be altered by external actors.
+Actors have their own and private internal state that cannot be altered by external actors.
 All execution and logic is routed through messaging.
 Actor is an abstract term, but in CosmWasm usually refers to a single instance of a smart contract.